Mastercard-Gateway/gateway-android-sdk/README.md

 ## Rx-Enabled

-If being reactive is your thing, then we've got you covered.
-Include the **[RxJava2]** library in your project and utilize the appropriate methods provided in the `Gateway` class.
+You may optionally include the **[RxJava2]** library in your project and utilize the appropriate methods provided in the `Gateway` class.

 ```java
 Single<UpdateSessionResponse> single = gateway.updateSessionWithCardInfo(session, card);